dagger/dagger/docs/v0.3/sdk/cue/guidelines/1226-coding-style.md

 ## All public definitions and fields must be documented

 Documenting other fields is optional.
-The main idea is that public fields should be documented for someone reading Dagger-Classic’s documentation in the browser.
+The main idea is that public fields should be documented for someone reading documentation in the browser.
 Everything else is for someone looking at the code.

 ```cue
 // Copy files into an image